 Members from Team Pope staged and prepared both cargo and aircraft in a similar fashion to when Task Force Gryphon is activated -- a troop and asset generation process accomplished at Pope.
 Testing capabilities like this in controlled scenarios aid in building the muscle memory for real-world application.

-“Storm Flag is designed to be one of the many exercise venues used to train and certify force elements for [Force Genearation] rotational availability.” said Col. Chuck Morris, 43rd AMOG commander.
+“Storm Flag is designed to be one of the many exercise venues used to train and certify force elements for [Force Genearation] rotational availability.” said Col. Allen Morris, 43rd AMOG commander.
 “Our first iteration launched from Pope and executed at Fort Johnson, Louisiana.
 It included Airmen from Dyess Air Force Base and Joint Base Lewis-McChord who previously executed Battalion Mass-Tactical Week training here at Pope in preparation for their certification event.
 They have built habitual relationships with the U.S. Army and the 43rd AMOG’s combat training squadrons to tailor, modify and enhance their own training and certification and create familiarity with their cross-service partners.”

 “Relationships matter – and teamwork is a graded event.
 Pairing units for evolutions of training and certification and guiding them via the combat training squadrons in the newest Joint-Credited Exercise creates ideal conditions to evaluate and eventually certify our Airmen for combat readiness and deployment,” Morris explained.